Akshint0407/Face-Detection-Attention-System/README.md

    python main.py

 ## 🧑‍💻 Usage
-- Run main.py to start the program.
+- Run Source code.py to start the program.

 = Your webcam will activate and begin detecting faces.

 - Recognized faces will be logged in attendance.csv with names and timestamps.

-- Press q to exit the program.
+- Press ctrl + c to exit the program.

 ## 🛠️ Troubleshooting
 - Face Not Recognized: Ensure images in photos/ are clear, front-facing, and properly named.